rayanjoshi/twisted_truth/README.md

 ## Features
 - Fetch M1 series from FRED and save a single CSV (`data/data.csv`).
 - Append index and constituent close prices from Yahoo Finance.
-- Visualise M1 vs an index and a constituent using matplotlib.
+- Visualise M1 vs an index, a constituent, and a cryptocurrency using matplotlib.
 - Compute per-year and per-quarter Pearson correlations with optional time-lagging to output a Fisher z-transformed averaged correlation coefficent.

 Key concept — Fisher z-transformed average correlation